Food On Book

 eighty-five g margarine or cooking fat (6 T butter, softened)

-85 g sugar (scant half of up)
+85 g sugar (scant half of a cup)

 a hundred and fifteen g finely grated carrot (1 1/three cup)